Ezaz-Ahmad/Ezaz-Ahmad/README.md

 👋 Hi, I’m Ezaz Ahmad

-🔍 As a Computer Science graduate with a major in cybersecurity, I'm deeply interested in the intersection of web development and cyber security.
+🔍 As a Computer Science undergraduate student majoring in cybersecurity, I'm deeply interested in the intersection of web development and cyber security.
 My focus is on building secure and efficient web solutions.

-🌱 I’m currently enhancing my skills in cybersecurity, keeping abreast of the latest security protocols and web technologies.
+🌱 I’m enhancing my cybersecurity skills, keeping abreast of the latest security protocols and web technologies.

 💞️ Looking to collaborate on projects where I can contribute to both the security aspect and web development.